Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts at RUSI also said that Russia often uses old tanks to conduct night raids, at the time when Ukrainian forces are regrouping, in order to "quickly approach the target area, fire as many bullets as possible in the shortest amount of time and then retreat".

-The report said older Russian tanks were equipped with materials that block heat radiation and often attacked at dawn or dusk, a time known as thermal interference, when the tank is closest to its surrounding temperature, making it difficult for heat-seeking sensors on guided anti-tank missiles to be effective.
+The report said older Russian tanks were equipped with materials that block heat radiation and often attacked at dawn or dusk, a time known as thermal interference, when the tank is closest to its surrounding environment, making it difficult for heat-seeking sensors on guided anti-tank missiles to be effective.

 Russian T-54/55 tanks on a train in a photo released on March 22.
 Photo: Drive